Simulating realistic self-interacting dark matter models including small and large-angle scattering

-In this work we therefore develop a new hybrid method, that we dub `hSIDM' scheme, that is designed to be able to accurately describe (in principle) arbitrary differential cross sections, featuring in particular a strongly forward dominated enhancement at low deflections angles as well as a given contribution with large-angle scattering.
-The hSIDM method is therefore particularly suited to study light mediator models, but can easily be extended to other scenarios that have been proposed in the literature, see e.g.~\cite{Tulin_2018} for an overview.
-The hSIDM algorithm takes advantage of the numerically much more efficient fSIDM approach for small scattering angles, below a certain critical angle $\theta_{\mathrm{c}}$, complemented by the more conventional rSIDM treatment of large-angle scatterings.
+Therefore, in this work we develop a new hybrid method that we dub the `hSIDM' scheme, and it is designed to be able to accurately describe (in principle) arbitrary differential cross sections.
+In particular, the hSIDM method can be used to efficiently simulate models featuring a strongly forward-dominated enhancement at low deflections angles as well as a given contribution with large-angle scattering.
+The hSIDM method is therefore particularly suited to study light mediator models, but it can easily be extended to other scenarios that have been proposed in the literature \citep[see e.g.][for an overview]{Tulin_2018}.
+The hSIDM algorithm takes advantage of the numerically much more efficient fSIDM approach for small scattering angles below a certain critical angle $\theta_{\mathrm{c}}$ and is complemented by the more conventional rSIDM treatment of large-angle scatterings.